rcunov/qbittorrent-ban-peers/README.md

-# qbittorrent-ban-torrentstorm
+# qbittorrent-ban-peers
-Watches the qBittorrent API for any peers with a peer ID of `-TS0008-` and bans them.
+Watches the qBittorrent API for suspicious peers, such as those with a peer ID of `-TS0008-`, and bans them.

 ## TorrentStorm mystery explained